tomasstorc/assessment-task/README.md

 - Place VNET into created RG.
 - Use 10.0.0.0/25 as an address space.
 - Create two subnets in VNET, first should have 11 assigneable IP addresses and second 25 assigneable addresses.
+One subnet will be for virtual machine, second will be for key vault.

+## Task 3 - Create Network security group (NSG)

+- Create NSG so only allowed communication from the internet is RDP.
+- Attach this NSG to the subnet where VM will be placed

-## Task 3 - Create virtual machine (VM)
+## Task 4 - Create virtual machine (VM)

 - Create VM with Windows server operating system.
 - Choose best SKU for server that needs 2 vCores and 4GB of RAM.
 - VM should have access to VNET and should be accessible from the internet as well.
 - No redundancy is required.

-## Task 4 - Create Log Analytics Worksace (LAW)
+## Task 5 - Create Log Analytics Worksace (LAW)

 - Place LAW into created RG.

-## Task 5 - Configure VM insights
+## Task 6 - Configure VM insights

 - For created VM enable VM insights so it is possible to check all VM performance metrics
 - Collect metrics into previosly created LAW.

-## Task 6 - Create Key vault (KV)
+## Task 7 - Create Key vault (KV)

 - KV should be accessible only from VNET, no internet connection should be allowd.
 - Use RBAC access for data plane.
 - Assign yourself enough rights to be able to create secret in key vault, use least privilege model.

-## Task 7 - Create secret
+## Task 8 - Create secret

 - Login into created VM and go to Azure portal.
 - Open created KV and create a new secret.